testing-felickz/setupr/docs/usage.md

 signatures is invalid, please contact Worldr immediatly and do not proceed with the installation.

+Some files might already exist when you request them.
+If so, a backup of the file is taken and moved to a directory called `archives` with an ISO time stamp.

 ## Installation

 This command will download and verify the installation script: `setupr --install VERSION`